coq/coq/doc/sphinx/addendum/program.rst

   also works with the previous mechanism.

-There are options to control the generation of equalities and coercions.
+There are flags to control the generation of equalities and coercions.

 .. flag:: Program Cases